North15/projectOne/README.md

  - Ability to convert back and forth between the code and letters

  # The file system
- The-Program  folder has the .exe that you can download to use the program The-Code     folder has all the code files for Visual Studio
+ The-Program folder has the .exe that you can download.
+    The-Code folder has all the code for Visual Studio.